Mohitraikwar121/Portfolio/README.md

 Vite will provide a local development URL, typically:

+Open the URL in your browser to view the portfolio.

 ## 🏭 Production Build

 Create an optimized production build:

 Preview the production build locally:

+The production-ready files will be generated in the:

+directory.

 ## 🎨 Design Philosophy
-The portfolio is designed around six principles:
+The portfolio is built around six core principles.

 ### 🧘 Minimalism
-Keep the interface clean and focused without unnecessary visual clutter.
+Keep the interface clean and focused while avoiding unnecessary visual clutter.

 ### 📱 Responsiveness
-Provide a consistent and accessible experience across different screen sizes.
+Provide a consistent experience across desktops, tablets, and mobile devices.

 ### ♿ Accessibility

-Build interfaces that are easy to navigate and understand for a wider range of users.
+Use semantic HTML, readable typography, meaningful navigation, and accessible interactions.

 ### ⚡ Performance

-Leverage Vite and optimized React components for a fast user experience.
+Use Vite, optimized components, and efficient frontend practices to deliver a fast experience.

 ### 🧩 Scalability

-Use reusable components and a structured architecture that makes future development easier.
+Maintain reusable components and a structured codebase so new features can be added easily.

 ### 🎯 User Experience

-Keep interactions intuitive while making important information easy to discover.
+Make important information easy to discover while keeping interactions intuitive and purposeful.

-## 📊 Performance Goals
+## 📊 Performance & Quality Goals

 The project aims to provide:
 * ⚡ Fast page loading
 * 📱 Mobile-first responsiveness
 * 🧩 Reusable UI components